stevana/pipelining-with-disruptor/README.md

 * Can we be smarter about Either?
 * More monitoring?
 * Deploy across network of computers
-* Hot-code upgrades of workers
+* Hot-code upgrades of workers/stages with zero downtim
+* Shard/scale/reroute pipelines and add more machines without downtime

 ## See also